lnobrz/zeldapi-project/README.md

 - Furthermore, if you don't to lose too much time by searching through thousands of items, you can simply use the search bar that is presented in my app

+## About the API

+All the informations presented in this site are being fetched from zelda-api, that you can read the docs here: https://docs.zelda.fanapis.com/docszelda-api

 ## Stacks

 - Javascript